Gizmo091/synology_1fichier_hosting/README.md

 # VERSIONS :
 - OneFichierCom(3.2.9).host : Free, Premium and Access, (+CDN) (crawling website)
-- OneFichierCom(4.0.1).host : Premium and Access only, password must be an apikey (API usage)
+- OneFichierCom(4.0.7).host : Premium and Access only, password must be an apikey (API usage), log disable by default
-- OneFichierCom(4.0.2).host : same as 4.0.1 with log
-- OneFichierCom(4.0.5).host : same as 4.0.1 with external server log capabilities

 # CUSTOM CONFIGURATION

 When you configure your username/apikey informations, you can add custom configuration in place of username

 ## Configuration key available :
-- remote_log :
-sample : remote_log=https://vedie.fr/remote_log/log.php ( you can host your own remote_log server ( see remote_log/log.php in this repo))
+- remote_log : enable remote log.
+So log are sent to an external server using cURL.
+If remote_log is enabled, no local log are write sample : remote_log=https://vedie.fr/remote_log/log.php ( you can host your own remote_log server ( see remote_log/log.php in this repo))
+- local_log : Log are disabled by default.
+Enable local_log by setting this value to 1
+sample : local_log=1

 # HOW TO BUILD